 (A brief digression: I mentioned earlier that I used broccoli rabe stalks — usually hard and very bitter, now tender and very tasty!
 I saved them; today or tomorrow I will chop them in small pieces and add them to pasta.
 Yum!)

 Step II: The Polenta

-To make polenta, I always use the recipe by Lidia Bastianich (even those she was from Istria).
+To make polenta, I always use the recipe by Lidia Bastianich (even though she is from Northern Italy).

 4 cups water, or use half milk for a richer taste